-Subcategory H35.0, Background retinopathy and retinal vascular changes, should be used with a code from category I10 - I15, Hypertensive disease to include the systemic hypertension.
+Subcategory H35.0, Background retinopathy and retinal vascular changes, should be used along with a code from categories I10-I15, in the Hypertensive diseases section, to include the systemic hypertension.
 The sequencing is based on the reason for the encounter.